sonigaurav950/sonigaurav950/README.md

-### Hi there 👋

 # 👋 Hi, I'm Gaurav Kumar Soni

 ## I'm a Student, Developer, and Learner!

-###
-- 🔭 I'm currently pursuing B.Tech in Information Technology from National Institute Of Technology, Srinagar (https://nitsri.ac.in/).
+### - 🔭  I'm currently pursuing B.Tech in Information Technology from National Institute Of Technology, Srinagar (https://nitsri.ac.in/).
 I'm a passionate learner who's  always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems.

-- 🌱 I’m currently learning Android Development with Kotlin and Data Structures and Algorithms.
+## - 🌱 I’m currently learning Android Development with Kotlin and Data Structures and Algorithms.
-- 👯 I’m looking to collaborate on Android Development Projects.
+## - 👯 I’m looking to collaborate on Android Development Projects.

-- 😄 Pronouns: He/His
+## - 😄 Pronouns: He/His
-- ⚡ Fun fact: I love to play guitar.
+## - ⚡ Fun fact: I love to play guitar.

 ### connect with me